erikroche/api-resume/README.md

-# Eric Roche API Resume
+# Erik Roche API Resume
 ## Description
 You can fetch my resume as a REST API
 ## Technology